PORCELAIN PLATES.NET

 issued porcelain license plates there is, with just over 30 examples known in

-produced plates running up to probably 7800.
+seems to have produced plates running up to probably 7800.

 Annual dated porcelain plates continued for the next three years, through 1916.